NevermindNilas/TheAnimeScripter/README.md

 - `--interpolate_method` : (str, default="rife") Method to use for interpolation.
 Options: "rife", "rife4.14", "rife4.14-lite", "rife4.13-lite", "rife-ncnn", "rife4.14-ncnn", "rife4.14-lite-ncnn", "rife4.13-lite-ncnn"
 - `--upscale` : (int, default=0) Set to 1 if you want to enable upscaling, 0 to disable.
 - `--upscale_factor` : (int, default=2) Factor by which to upscale.
 - `--upscale_method` : (str, default="ShuffleCugan") Method to use for upscaling.
-Options: "cugan / cugan-ncnn / shufflecugan ", "swinir", "compact / ultracompact / superultracompact", "span"
+Options: "cugan / cugan-ncnn / shufflecugan ", "swinir", "compact / ultracompact / superultracompact", "span", "omnisr"
 - `--cugan_kind` : (str, default="no-denoise") Kind of Cugan to use.
 Options: "no-denoise", "conservative", "denoise1x", "denoise2x"
 - `--dedup` : (int, default=0) Set to 1 if you want to enable deduplication, 0 to disable.
 - `--dedup_method` : (str, default="ffmpeg") Method to use for deduplication.